min2ha/ukwa-site/content/target/48615/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 17th Jan 2017: Leaving the EU: The rural economy

 The opposition uses this debate to consider the significant and tangible benefits that EU membership has afforded the Scottish rural community through funding, trade and freedom of movement.
 Those benefits must be acknowledged and the Government must offer, prior to the triggering of article 50, a clear statement on how they intend to mitigate the impact of leaving the EU on rural areas.